urob/zmk-config/scripts/readme.md

 build all boards specified in `build.yaml` in your `zmk-config` repo.
 The default can be overwritten with the `-b` option.

-If using docker, the script will pull down the required dependencies the first time it is used.
+If using docker/podman, the script will pull down the required dependencies the first time it is used.
 The script will automatically detect whether the build requirement have changed, and will only re-download the dependencies if needed.